 When it comes to gift giving what parent doesn’t want to see their kid’s face light up when the box gets opened?
 While wanting to buy something special for your children is understandable, avoid getting caught up in a vicious game of “my gift is better than your gift.”

 Keep in mind that kids are extremely perceptive.
-When parents try to outdo each other, it comes off to kids as you trying to buy their love.
+When parents try to outdo each other, it comes off as you trying to buy their love.

 Yes, kids like getting gifts.
 However, the “newness” factor tends to wear off pretty quick.
-Before you know it, that fabulous thing you spent so much money on will probably just be another something that sits in the corner of their room gathering dust.
+Before you know it, that fabulous thing you spent so much money on will probably just be another something that takes up space in their room.

 Remember what does have lasting power, doesn’t come in a box.
 And that’s your time and attention.